-We account for stock-based compensation in accordance with the provisions of SFAS 123R.
+We account for stock-based compensation in accordance with the provisions of SFAS 123R using the modified prospective method.
 Under the fair value recognition provisions of SFAS 123R, stock-based compensation cost is estimated at the grant date based on the fair value of the award and is recognized as expense ratably over the requisite service period of the award.
 Determining the appropriate fair value model and calculating the fair value of the stock-based awards, which includes estimates of stock price volatility, forfeiture rates and expected lives, requires judgment that could materially impact our operating results.